MagnusThome/Revox-B77-RGB-Bargraph-VU-PPM/README.md

 First long press the front panel button __once__ and then toggle through all the color schemes with short presses.
 To save your choice long press again.

 ### Change display mode
 First long press the button __twice__ and then toggle through the below modes with short presses, preferably with music playing so you can differ between the modes.
 To save your choice long press once again.
-Display modes available are :
+Display modes available are:
 - VU (dot)
 - VU (bar)
 - PPM (dot)